19 September 2016

-The latest Data Center Risk Index, published by the American property management company Cushman & Wakefield, lists the safest worldwide locations to host data centers.
+The latest Data Centre Risk Index, published by the American property management company Cushman & Wakefield, lists the safest worldwide locations to host data centre.

 This report is based on a survey of 4,000 clients and takes into account ten factors including energy cost, water availability, Internet bandwidth, ease of doing business, level of corporate tax, and political stability.

-The top five countries are all Northern European, underlining the region’s preeminence as a location for data centers.
+The top five countries are all Northern European, underlining the region’s preeminence as a location for data centre.

 Ireland is placed 20th on the list though the authors state that the country’s critical mass leads to a much higher level of investment/occupancy with corporate clustering and co-location remaining ever important.
 Ireland has the second lowest corporate tax environment on the entire list.